cheikd/network-data-to-excel-file/README.md

 1) This script mainly uses the Netmiko library to connect to network equipment and issue commands.
 Its versatility allows it to connect to any type of equipment: servers, routers, switches, firewalls, etc.

 2) The TextFSM module will allow parsing the output of semi-formatted CLI commands into structured data.
-The data will be placed in data structures such as lists, dictionaries, etc. This allows its analysis and processing using common programming elements.
+The data will be stored in various data structures such as lists, dictionaries, etc. This allows analysis and processing using common programming elements.
 Netmiko uses the TextFSM module.

 3) Finally the module XlsxWriter, as its name indicates, allows you to generate and fill in Excel files from the data you provide.
 Here it will be used to format our data and make them presentable, easily readable, and diffusable to other people even non-technical.